-18. What are requirements with regard to reporting, accountability, auditing?
+19. What are requirements with regard to reporting, accountability, auditing?

 a) What type(s) of report must be produced?

 Annual financial report/financial accounts

 Annual activity report

 Public-benefit/activity report

 Tax report/tax return

 Other reports e.g. on 1% schemes

 Reports on governance changes (e.g. new board members)

 Report on conflict of interest (self-dealing and conflict of interest breach cases)

-€14 will rep undations - such as foundations with assets, valued at fair value, of over SEK 1.5 million (-15,000), foundations that conduct business, and foundations set up by the state or municipality for each financial year prepare an annual report including an annual statutory administration ort (activity report), income statement, balance sheet and notes.
-The administration report shall be personable terms describe how the purpose has been promoted during the past year.
+€13 mu sta Th undations - such as foundations with assets, valued at fair value, of over SEK 1.5 million (~ 34,000), foundations that conduct business, and foundations set up by the state or unicipality - will for each financial year prepare an annual report including an annual stutory administration report (activity report), income statement, balance sheet and notes administration report shall in general terms describe how the purpose has been amoted during the past year.

-Smaller foundations must make an annual summary of the accounts.
+Sm naller foundations must make an annual summary of the accounts.